atimmeny27/ios-loc/README.md

 ## Usage

-1. Run the main script, will prompt for sudo access:
+1. Run the main script, it will prompt for sudo access:
     ```bash
     python main.py
     ```